 - OS: Windows 10 Home ($129 @ Amazon Australia)

-That’s quite a bit away from $749.
-And if you are the kind of person who can’t extract the cost of a monitor from their PC, then you’ve got several hundred dollars to wack on top of that.
-And you’re not getting any HDR benefits either; PC monitors at that price point just can’t handle HDR properly, as good as they are for gaming.
-But even discounting that, I can imagine people would want to look at a new keyboard, mouse and maybe a headset too.
+Still, $2800+ is quite a bit away from $749.
+And if you are the kind of person who can’t extract the cost of a monitor from their PC, then you’ve got several hundred dollars to add on top of that, if not more.

 Cost of games on PC vs. PS5, Xbox Series X